 For more than 30 years, the Society of Automotive Engineers (SAE) has held an annual competition known as Formula SAE.
 The goal is to design and build a formula-style racing car, and then compete against similar race cars from all over the world.
 A Formula SAE car weighs 400 to 500 lbs, with horsepower figures ranging from 50-90 hp.
 With a 0 to 60 mph time in the 3-4 second range, lateral acceleration of up to 2.0 g and a 60 to 0 braking distance of about 115 ft, an FSAE car will leave most production streetcars in the dust.

-2012 is the 24th year that the University of Washington has competed in Formula SAE.
-Team 24 operates under three goals:
+2015 is the 27th year that the University of Washington has competed in Formula SAE.
+Team 27 operates under four goals:

-- To design, build, test and tune a car to maximize total points across all events at competition.
+3. To design, build, test, and tune two cars to maximize points at all events at competition.

 In 2012, for the first time in UW Formula Motorsports history, we competed overseas in Europe for Formula Student Germany at the Hockenheimring.
 Formula Student Germany draws the best teams from around the world, and the opportunity to compete there marks the next step in the growth of the UW Formula Motorsports team.

-Team 24 has also begun development of an electric car.
-This is the first year that an electric vehicle competition will be run in parallel with the combustion competition in the United States.
+2012 also marked the beginning of development of an electric car.
+It was the first year that an electric vehicle competition ran in parallel with the combustion competition in the United States.
 Formula Student Germany has had an electric competition for a few years now, but now we have the opportunity to compete here in the US as well.